CLB56/tips_and_tricks/general.md

 - It seems it can happen that there is also additionnal bootstrap code in the VBR but i don't think Grub use it.

 * NB :  VBR for Volume Boot Record is the first sector of each primary partition.
-I think this is wehre is recorded the label of the partition. *
+I think this is where is recorded the label of the partition. *

-### The GPT - UEFI - ESP partitioning and booting
+## The GPT - UEFI - ESP partitioning and booting

 - This partitionning can be undertood only by a computer which has a real UEFI chipset